wp-plugins/secsign/readme.txt

 1. Open your WordPress directory via (S)FTP and rename the folder wp-content/plugins/secsign to secsign1.
 2. Reload the backend login page and login with your WordPress username and password.
 3. Important: Immediately rename the folder back to secsign.
 4. The SecSign ID WordPress Plugin is now deactivated.
-Click on “Plugins” in the main menu, look for “SecSign” and activate it.
+Click on "Plugins" in the main menu, look for "SecSign" and activate it.
 5. Adjust options in the SecSign ID settings.

 == Screenshots ==